 Action title Status More information Develop and apply criteria to consistently partner and invest in existing community leadership programs that have greatest benefit to community.
-In progress The Civic Engagement Capacity Building grant program was launched in February 2021 and the selection process is underway.
-Waste Prevention and Environmental Services partnered with Unite Oregon and Centro Cultural to build capacity in Clackamas and Washington counties to inform development of the new transfer stations.
+In progress.
+The Civic Engagement Capacity Building grant program was launched in February 2021 and the selection process is underway.
+Waste Prevention and Environmental Services partnered with Unite Oregon and Centro Cultural to build capacity in Clackamas and Washington counties to inform development of the potential transfer stations.
 Parks and Nature also rolled out their first round of capacity building grants to support emerging organizations improve access to nature for under-represented communities and communities of color.
-These partnerships are an outgrowth of golas and action items in Agency-wide and Department- specific racial equity plans.
 Create mechanisms to involve the community in the implementation and evaluation of the Strategic Plan.
-In progress The DEI Program will continue involving Metro's Committee on Racial Equity as we co- create a framework for evaluating progress towards the Strategic Plan's goals.
-Additionally CORE was added to Metro code in 2020 embedding its role in Metro as an accountability table for Metro's Strategic Plan.
+In progress.
+The DEI Program will continue involving Metro's Committee on Racial Equity as we cocreate a framework for evaluating progress towards the Strategic Plan's goals.
 Utilize the racial equity analysis and decision support tool on four pilot projects representing each of Metro's four lines of business.
-In progress In winter 2021 Metro adopted the racial equity framework to support analysis and decision-making agency-wide and will be piloting the framework's use and evaluation for select projects during FY 21/22.
+In progress.
+In winter 2021 Metro adopted the racial equity framework to support analysis and decision-making agency-wide and will be piloting the framework's use and evaluation for select projects during FY 21/22.
 Develop equity performance measures to include in Metro's By the Numbers performance measurement program.
-In progress Due to limited capacity both within Metro and in our broader community and funding cuts from COVID 19 pandemic, the completion of Equity performance measures project was paused.
-This will work will resume in 2021.
-Provide training and support to Metro departments on the Racial Equity Analysis and Decision- Support Tool to most effectively meet specific departmental portfolio.
-In progress In Fall of 2020 Metro held its first training for the racial equity framework for project managers and Senior leaders.
+In progress.
+Equity performance measures will be created during the Impact Evaluation project which was put on hold, again, due to pressing issues related to COVID-19 and community calls for racial justice.
+Provide training and support to Metro departments on the Racial Equity Analysis and Decision-Support Tool to most effectively meet specific departmental portfolio.
+In progress.
+In winter 2021 Metro held its first training for the racial equity framework for project managers.
 Additional trainings are scheduled and a small cohort of project managers will be piloting the framework's use and evaluation for select projects during FY 21/22.
 With the direct support of the DEI program, expand the pilot for utilizing the racial equity analysis and decision support tool within each department.
-In progress The racial equity framework is scheduled to be used agency-wide for the FY 22/23 budget process starting in early 2022 and roll-out for additional projects beyond the pilot projects will occur later that year.
+In progress.
+The racial equity framework is scheduled to be used agency-wide for the FY 22/23 budget process starting in early 2022 and roll-out for additional projects beyond the pilot projects will occur later that year.